Lavender Bath Salts

 How to Make Lavender Bath Salts

-Bath salts with essential oil is a lovely way to relax after a long day.
-You may also package the salts up in little cellophane bags and tie with a pretty ribbons for lovely and inexpensive handmade gifts.
-They are really simple to make too and a lot cheaper than the ready made aromatherapy bath salts you find in the stores.
+Package the bath salts up in little cellophane bags and tie with a pretty ribbons for lovely and inexpensive handmade Lavender gifts.
+They are really simple to make too and a lot cheaper than the ready made Lavender aromatherapy bath salts you find in the stores.

 Place the bath salts into the container and add drops of essential oil to them.
 I like to use about 25-30 drops for a Mason jar sized container.
 Make sure you leave room for the salts to move around as you will be shaking this to distribute the oil.